-\paragraph{Baselines} We compare CIR to two popular unlearning methods.
-Gradient Difference \citep{liu2022continuallearningprivateunlearning} which maximizes the cross-entropy loss on the forget set while minimizing the loss on the retain set, and Circuit Breakers \citep{zou_improving_2024} which we described in Section~\ref{sec:collapse_irrelevant_representations}.
+\paragraph{Baselines} We compare CIR to two popular unlearning methods: Gradient Difference \citep{liu2022continuallearningprivateunlearning}, which maximizes cross-entropy on the forget set while minimizing loss on the retain set; and Circuit Breakers \citep{zou_improving_2024}, described in Section~\ref{sec:collapse_irrelevant_representations}.

 \paragraph{Unlearning and relearning} We use the Llama-3.1-8B model \citep{grattafiori2024llama}.
-We control for the disruption of general performance (as measured by the loss on WikiText \citep{merity2016pointer}), by terminating the unlearning when disruption crosses a certain threshold.
-Afterwards, we perform a 100 epoch fine-tuning attack, on facts different than the evaluated ones but from the same distribution.
-For this we use the same WMDP split as \citet{deeb_unlearning_2024}, with unlearning on 100\% of the data, then relearning on 80\% and evaluating the accuracy on the remaining 20\%.
-Following \citet{sondej_robust_2025}, to stabilize training we always normalize the norm of unlearning updates to some fixed value.
+We control for disruption of general performance (measured by the loss on WikiText \citep{merity2016pointer}) by terminating the unlearning when disruption crosses a certain threshold.
+After unlearning, we perform a 100 epoch fine-tuning attack on facts different than the evaluated ones but from the same distribution.
+We follow the WMDP split from \citet{deeb_unlearning_2024}: unlearning on 100\% of the data, relearning on 80\%, and evaluation on the remaining 20\%.
+Following \citet{sondej_robust_2025}, we stabilize training by normalizing the norm of unlearning updates to a fixed value.
 This value effectively acts as the unlearning rate.
-We describe hyperparameter tuning and compute requirements in Appendix~\ref{sec:compute_requirements}.
+Hyperparameter tuning and compute requirements are detailed in Appendix~\ref{sec:compute_requirements}.

-We found CIR easier to tune, because it has a wider range of valid hyperparameters.
-In Circuit Breakers and Gradient Difference, unlearning and retaining seem to push against each other, and small changes of hyperparameters can tip the balance.
-As we see on Figure~\ref{fig:dual_plot_cyber}, the balance can even tip \emph{during one run}, with unlearning gains getting abruptly reverted.
-Again, this is likely caused by these methods unlearning general representations which are also present in the retain set, so training on the retain set pushes in the opposite direction.

 \paragraph{Disruption thresholds} We terminate CIR when the WikiText loss crosses 100.1\% of its initial value.
-When we tuned the baselines using the same 100.1\% threshold, none achieved meaningful accuracy decreases (the highest was only 1 percentage point), so to better assess their performance we gave them a 30x handicap (termination at 103\%) and tuned them again.
+When we tune the baselines using the same 100.1\% threshold, none achieves meaningful accuracy decreases (the highest was only 1 percentage point), so to better assess their performance, we give them a 30x handicap (termination at 103\%) and retune their hyperparameters.